 6 Reasons Your Marketing Video Isn’t Going Viral

 It’s not a marketing secret or even a trend.
 Video marketing has become a sizable slice of the digital marketing pie.
 B2B, B2C, enterprise level, start-up, mom and pop shop – video does not discriminate.
 It works for everyone.
-When more than half of internet users watch videos online – every day – visual media naturally becomes a part of the air modern marketers breathe.
+According to Syndacast , when more than half of internet users watch videos online – every day – visual media naturally becomes a part of the air modern marketers breathe.